-This article will explore six of these fundamental areas of life that can combine to make up the anatomy of a great self-care routine (but keep in mind there are many more areas - for the purposes of time, we'll keep this post to six).
+This article will explore six of these fundamental areas of life that can combine to make up the anatomy of a great self-care routine - keep in mind there are many more areas that can be added to your own routine.
 As we explore each area, ask yourself the follow questions:

-1) How does this fundamental area of life measure up in my own life?
+1) How does each fundamental self-care area measure up in my own life?

 2) What could I be doing differently to improve on a particular area so that I can reap the benefits of a great self-care routine?